English

 Talk is an underlying factor in the development of literacy, with children engaging by responding to text and explaining their choices and rehearsing their ideas in advance of writing.
 In maths, children are encouraged to explain their thinking and relevant language is developed.

-In the Foundation Stage, children’s speaking and listening skills are developed across the curriculum as well as specifically in activities such as listening games, Talk through Stories, NELI and role play.
+In the Foundation Stage, children’s speaking and listening skills are developed across the curriculum as well as specifically in activities such as listening games, Chatterbox, story time and role play.